 Target lines are referred to by line numbers (061-086) in the same way as physical lines.

 Privacy issue

-You can set a target line to Private (default is Public), however, such features as Call Pickup can still answer these lines at remote telephones.
+You can set a target line to Private (default is Public), however, such features as Call Pickup can still answer these lines from other system telephones.